elodina/hdfs-mesos/README.md

 **2.**  Add vagrant node names ([vagrant/README.md#host-names](vagrant/README.md#host-names)) to `/etc/hosts`

-Now vagrant environment should be running Mesos.
+Now Mesos in vagrant should be running.
 You can proceed with starting scheduler.

 ------------